 No personally identifiable information will be included per Institutional Review Board standards for the protection of human rights.
 In addition, such information will be kept confidential in accordance with FERPA regulations.
 The University will adhere to all laws, ethics, and criteria for ensuring and protecting rights to privacy and identity.

 Ashford University monitors student work for plagiarism, including the use of anti-plagiarism applications, tools, and services.
 Ashford University maintains the right to submit student work or require a student to submit his or her work to a plagiarism application, tool, or service at any time.
 Additionally, Ashford University prohibits the sale of student work as a violation of the Academic Integrity Policy.

 In regard to student employees, this policy is upheld for all works created within their roles as students.
 Works created within their roles as employees are outside the scope of this policy and therefore, held to employee regulations.

 Academic and Professional Standards

-Central to the University’s mission is a commitment to high-quality learning opportunities and degree programs that are accessible, affordable, and innovative.
+Central to the University’s mission is a commitment to high-quality learning opportunities and educational programs that are accessible, affordable, and innovative.
 Seeking to serve diverse needs, the University embraces the liberal arts as a perspective for learning in its undergraduate programs and offers graduate studies within a framework of professional competence.
-Through this learning environment, available in classroom and online modalities, the institution encourages and engages students in the pursuit of intellectual growth, social responsibility, and lives characterized by service and personal integrity.
+Through this learning environment, the institution encourages and engages students in the pursuit of intellectual growth, social responsibility, and lives characterized by service and personal integrity.

 To achieve organizational effectiveness, Ashford University is committed to developing and improving student learning through continuous assessment of course objectives, faculty contributions, learning environments, student performance, and program outcomes.